-This blueberry, buttermilk and lime cake has a delicate zesty flavour from the limes with a lovely moist crumb from the buttermilk.
-This bake really needs nothing else with it other than a cup of tea or coffee.
+This blueberry, buttermilk and lime cake has a delicate zesty flavour with a lovely moist crumb from the buttermilk.
+This bake really needs nothing else with it other than a cup of tea or coffee and a good book.

 Sweet summer blueberries are an absolute joy, it doesn’t take me long to work my way through a punnet.
 This recipe takes full advantage of the new seasons berries although it does work just as well using frozen.
 The berries do have a tendency to sink to the bottom of the cake, save a few to sprinkle on the top of the cake and just push them in a little, this will help with an even distribution.

 - 210 g plain flour

 - 1 ½ limes zest only

 - 175 ml buttermilk

 - 280 g fresh or frozen blueberries